-(i) The first retail owner and any subsequent owners (ii) ONLY those portions of a NEW motorhome not excluded under the section "What is Not Covered", when sold by an authorized dealership; and, (iii) ONLY defects in workmanship performed and/or materials used to assemble those portions of your motorhome not excluded under the section "What is Not Covered".
+(i) The first retail owner and any subsequent owners (ii) ONLY those portions of a NEW motorhome not excluded under the section "What is Not Covered," when sold by an authorized dealership and used for its intended purpose of recreational travel and camping: and, (iii) ONLY defects in workmanship performed and/or materials used to assemble those portions of your motorhome not excluded under the section "What is Not Covered."
 "Defect" means the failure of the workmanship performed and/or materials used to conform with the design and manufacturing specification and tolerances of Airstream.
-The Limited Warranty is transferable and the subsequent owner's warranty coverage period shall be the unexpired balance of the original warranty coverage period.
+This Limited Warranty is transferable, and the subsequent owner's warranty coverage period shall be the unexpired balance of the original warranty coverage period.
 A completed copy of the Warranty Transfer Form must be submitted to Airstream at the time of resale.